efarish/portfolio/mobile/kivy_img_post/README.md

 ## Conclusion

 While not complicated, this projects demonstrates using Python code to develop a mobile application for an Android phone.
 Buildozer also supports creating deployments for the Apple iPhone as well.
-Furthermore, being able to post data it HTTP endpoints allows for integration cloud service providers like AWS and Google.
+Furthermore, being able to post data to endpoints allows for integration with cloud service providers like IBM, AWS, and Google.